Jordy-VL/SP-calibration-NER/README.md

 # README #

+Meta-repository in which I keep environments and repositories from which to obtain trained predictors where to estimate SCE on.

 ## Goals

 1. keep repositories,
 2. within each keep trained models
 3. within each make a predict / logits script
 4. align data loaders to compare at instance-level between models

+### Nested NER TACL

+1. second best decoding
+2. have to adapt to Transformers

 # setup a virtualenv for each repository: